UoA-eResearch/HackyHour/_posts/2020-06-03-tips-tricks-meetup.md

 | Python                                    | 25 June 2020, 3 - 4pm|
 | Social media data scrapping and wrangling | 9 July 2020, 3 - 4pm |

-More sessions will be announced soon.
+<p style="margin-top:-1em;margin-bottom:2em;"><em><a href="/assets/tips-tricks-sessions.ics">Download as calendar events (.ics).</a></em></p>

-_Interested?_ Join the Hacky Hour@Auckland Slack chat room to get reminders for upcoming sessions.
-More than 260 students and researchers at the University are already there!
+_Interested in hearing about future sessions, volunteering to present, suggesting a topic or simply joining the Hacky Hour community to ask questions, connect with others, and share your experience?_ Sign-up to the Hacky Hour@Auckland Slack chat room.
+It's an active community with more than 260 students and researchers at the University already there!

 <a href="https://uoacer.slack.com" style="border: 1px solid purple;padding: 0.75em;display: inline-block;background-color: #860086;color: white;font-weight: bolder;border-radius: 4px;">Join Hacky Hour@Auckland Slack</a>